 - The final gotcha is that shielded Ethernet cable needs to be used for aerial runs outdoors between structures.
 This introduces the possibility of ground loops.
 Read How To Fix a Ground Loop.

 In other words, we have to think outside the box….because copper is not enough for this situation.

-No doubt you have heard of “fiber”.
-Fiber, of course, means fiber optic cable.
-Rather than relying upon electrons across copper wires fiber uses pulses of light through incredibly thin glass.
-Here are the advantages to fiber optic:
+No doubt you have heard of “fiber.”
+Fiber, of course, is referring to fiber optic cable.
+Rather than relying upon electrons across copper wires, fiber uses pulses of light through incredibly thin glass or plastic.
+Here are the advantages to fiber optics: